galaxyproject/tools-iuc/prokka/readme.rst

 Configuration
 -------------

+prokka tool may be configured to use more than one CPU core by selecting an appropriate destination for this tool in Galaxy job_conf.xml file (see http://wiki.galaxyproject.org/Admin/Config/Jobs and http://wiki.galaxyproject.org/Admin/Config/Performance/Cluster ).

-If you are using Galaxy release_2013.11.04 or later, this tool will automatically use the number of threads allocated by the job runner according to the configuration of the job destination selected for this tool (see http://wiki.galaxyproject.org/Admin/Config/Jobs ).
+If you are using Galaxy release_2013.11.04 or later, this tool will automatically use the number of CPU cores allocated by the job runner according to the configuration of the destination selected for this tool.

-If instead you are using an older Galaxy release, you should add a line
+If instead you are using an older Galaxy release, you should also add a line

   GALAXY_SLOTS=N; export GALAXY_SLOTS

-(where N is the number of threads allocated by the job runner) to the file
+(where N is the number of CPU cores allocated by the job runner for this tool) to the file

   <tool_dependencies_dir>/prokka/1.7/crs4/prokka/<hash_string>/env.sh